WebOfTrustInfo/rwot6-santabarbara/draft-documents/a-roadmap-for-ssi.md

 The urgency for a roadmap may be justified best by listening to the naysayers.
 An unfortunate outcome of a poor communication plan is the rise of myths that need to be discredited.
 Here are a few examples of unfortunate myths that are already circulating in the media and amongst analysts:

-* There is a perception that blockchain based identity solutions actually store personally identifiable information (PII) on the distributed ledger.
+* For example some people believe that blockchain based identity solutions actually store personally identifiable information (PII) on the distributed ledger.
 This is utterly false.
 The SSI initiative not only advocates against such poor practices, the community has established several principles including that of *portability* which addresses this issue.
 A globally unique [decentralized identifier](https://w3c-ccg.github.io/did-spec/#dfn-did) (DID), which is compliant with internet standard [Universally Unique Identifiers](https://en.wikipedia.org/wiki/Universally_unique_identifier) (UUIDs), is used to establish a non-correlatable unique ID.
 While this DID may be stored on a blockchain and used as mechanism for public key exchange, the actual PII associated with an individual is never placed on a public ledger.
 This DID is used by an SSI solution to deliver public keys that can be used to verify identity realted credentials that are exchanged privately between willing participants at the edges of the network.
 * Another common misconception about the decentralized identity concept is that participation in the system is somehow involuntary.
 Additionally, it has been said, erroneously, that a decentralized ID could "*never be turned off or blocked*” due to the immutability of the distributed ledgers that underlie decentralized applications.
 And finally, that it will be impossible to prevent anyone from publishing anything they want about you, and that the immutability of the ledger means a negative review would be part of an indelible permanent record.
 Implying that once you are associated with a digital key in a world of pertinent memory, anyone can choose to add any information they want about you to the public record that could never be changed.
 These misconceptions could not be farther from the truth.
 The DID specification states clearly that the publishing of any user’s decentralized ID is explicitly controlled and administered by the user/owner.
 The proposed specification for Verifiable Credentials states plainly that claims are revocable, expirable, and that the policies of both the issuer and holder must be adhered to.
 It’s assumed that the normal policy for a holder is to approve every credential before acceptance.
 This means that a competitor, who would not be trusted to make a claim about your business, could not append a negative claim about your business without your explicit approval.
 This is because both the issuer and holder both have the ability to revoke any claim.
 * Some also misunderstand the concepts behind *Selective Disclosure* (or the Principle of Minimum Disclosure).
 The true intent here is that a system should follow a minimal disclosure approach that could help with compliance with regulations like HIPAA in the US and GDPR in the EU.
 This means that users can be in control of private data that they don’t even realize they have, enabling a level of control over personally identifiable data and enabling data privacy at a level heretofore never seen before.